d2l-ai/d2l-en/chapter_computational-performance/auto-parallelism.md

     torch.cuda.synchronize()
 ```

-:begin_tab:`mxnet`
-In the above case the total execution time is less than the sum of its parts, since MXNet automatically schedules computation on both GPU devices without the need for sophisticated code on behalf of the user.
-:end_tab:

-:begin_tab:`pytorch`
-In the above case the total execution time is less than the sum of its parts, since PyTorch automatically schedules computation on both GPU devices without the need for sophisticated code on behalf of the user.
+In the above case the total execution time is less than the sum of its parts, since the deep learning framework automatically schedules computation on both GPU devices without the need for sophisticated code on behalf of the user.
-:end_tab:

 ## Parallel Computation and Communication

-In many cases we need to move data between different devices, say between CPU and GPU, or between different GPUs.
+In many cases we need to move data between different devices, say between the CPU and GPU, or between different GPUs.
 This occurs e.g., when we want to perform distributed optimization where we need to aggregate the gradients over multiple accelerator cards.
 Let us simulate this by computing on the GPU and then copying the results back to the CPU.

 ```{.python .input}
 def copy_to_cpu(x):